matwilso/boxLCD/README.md

 This is an extremely simplistic approach and it has to generate the entire frame of pixels at once by sampling them independently.
 In some ways, it's surprising it works so well.

-We do not condition on or try to predict continuous proprioceptive state, because I haven't gotten that working yet.
-I find using Gaussians leads to very bad autoregressive samples.
-Discrete sampling works much better out of the box.

 See [examples](./examples) for scripts to recreate the gifs below:
 | | Training Results for datasets of 10k rollouts |   |
 |:---:|:-------------------------:| :-------------------------:|